-Basil sweet essential oil is one of the eco-friendly products you can find here on Simply Earth.
-It is 100% pure, no additives, undiluted.
-You can be sure of the highest quality because all our oils have been tested.
-The sweet basil plant is not only famous as food ingredient worldwide; its essential oil is also helpful in maintaining overall wellness.
-The supreme quality makes it ideal oil in aromatherapy.
-Check out theGC/MS (Gas Chromatograph/Mass Spectrometer) report about basil sweet is on this page.
+Basil (Sweet) Essential Oil is one of the many eco-friendly products you can find here at Simply Earth.
+It is 100% pure, undiluted, with no additives.
+All our oils are GC/MS tested, so you can be sure they are of the highest quality.
+The sweet basil plant is not only a popular herb in the culinary world, but its essential oil is also highly regarded because of its helpfulness in maintaining overall wellness.
+The supreme quality makes it an ideal oil in aromatherapy.
+Check out the GC/MS (Gas Chromatograph/Mass Spectrometer) report about sweet basil on this page.

-It is said to be native to India where this annual plant has been used since 3000 Before the Common Era (BCE).
-This sums up to more than 5,000 years today!
-Basil eventually spread across the globe because of its popularity as spice greatly improving flavors of foods.
+Sweet basil is thought to be native to India where this annual plant has been used since 3000BC.Basil eventually spread across the globe because of its popularity as a spice that greatly improved flavors of foods.
 Basil is difficult to grow in countries with annual snowfall, but it is possible to grow indoors away from frost.

-Basil belongs tothe enormous Lamiaceae family of mints.
+Basil belongs to the enormous Lamiaceae family of mints.
 Basil plants exist in different varieties.
-The one used in our essential oil issweet basil from India.
-Basil is a small shrub that grows from 30 - 130 cm. tall, with leaves in a lighter shade of green.
+The one used in our essential oil is sweet basil from India.
+Basil is a small shrub that grows from 30 - 130 cm tall, with leaves in a lighter shade of green.
 The leaves taste and smell pleasant when fresh; the aroma becomes spicy-earthy when dried.

 Basil grows best in tropical and dry climate conditions.
 It loves direct sunlight and needs enough watering to keep the soil moist.
 It can also be cultivated in pots or containers in your garden.
 Sweet basil essential oil from the leaves and stems are extracted by steam distillation.